 How do I get started at SAC?

-.
-For the fall semester, we begin to accept applications staring April 1st; for spring, November 1st.
+Apply online by visiting www.sac.edu.
+For the fall semester, we begin to accept applications starting April 1st; for the spring semester, we begin to accept applications starting November 1st.

 Take the English and Math Placement Tests.
 Appointments to take the Placement Tests can be made by calling the Testing Center at 714 564-6147.
 You will need scores in order to register for English and Math classes.
 The results will also help in deciding which classes you can take.
 If you have taken English or Math courses at another college or university, a counselor may be able to place you in an English or math class if you bring in a transcript.